STIXProject/specifications/README.md

 Observables will be covered in the CybOX specification documents, which will be developed once the STIX specification documents are final.

-As drafts, basing any implementation on these documents is *strongly* discouraged.
+As drafts, basing any implementation directly on these documents is *strongly* discouraged.